illuminaresolutions/simple-wordpress/DEVELOPER_LOG.md

 - FastCGI timeouts: 300s in both Nginx and PHP-FPM
 - PHP-FPM process manager: Dynamic with optimized children
 - Proper volume mounts for all configuration files

+## 2025-02-16 - PHP-FPM Network Fix

+**Task**: Issue #7 - PHP-FPM 502 Fix
+**Status**: In Progress

+### Progress
+- Identified potential PHP-FPM networking issue:
+  - PHP-FPM was only listening on localhost
+  - Updated listen directive to `0.0.0.0:9000`
+  - This ensures PHP-FPM is accessible from Nginx container
+  - No changes needed to Nginx configuration

+### Next Steps
+1. Deploy changes to Coolify
+2. Verify PHP-FPM is accepting connections
+3. Monitor for 502 resolution